simondbrooke/terraform-training-jamfpro/training_materials/terraform/module_05-01_jamf_terraform_basics.md

 ### Sites

-Sites are used in Jamf Pro to organise and separate object functionality into specific areas for easier management.
+Sites are an easy resource to configure as all it requires is a name of the site.
+Sites can also then be used in reference later in other Terraform resources.

 A site can be created in Terraform using the following resource:

 ```
-resource "jamfpro_site" "jamf_pro_site_1" {
+resource "jamfpro_site" "jamf_pro_site_leeds" {
-    name = "gd-training-london"
+    name = "gd-training-leeds"
 }
 ```

-This resource will create a 'jamfpro_site' with the unique identifier 'jamf_pro_site_1'.
+This resource will create a 'jamfpro_site' resource with the unique identifier 'jamf_pro_site_1'.
 As a site in Jamf only requires one attribute, a name.
 The only attribute we are required to enter here is the name, which in this case is 'gd-training-london'.

 Once you apply this run, the site will be created in the linked Jamf Pro tenant.

 You can see more about Sites on this [Terraform Registry](https://registry.terraform.io/providers/deploymenttheory/jamfpro/latest/docs/resources/site) webpage.

-#### Sites - Exercise 1 - Creating a Site
+#### Sites - Exercise 1.1 - Creating a Site

 In this exercise, you will create the above site within your terraform project and push the change to your Jamf Pro instance.

 Follow these steps:

-1. Create a new file in your project in the `/workload/terraform/jamfpro/` directory and name it `sites.tf`
+1. Create a new file in your Terraform project in the working directory and name it `sites.tf`
 2. Add in the site resource mentioned above and create a site.
-You can change the name attribute to anything you would like.
+You can change the name attribute to anything you would like. **(Ensure that the identifier is unique for every site that you create)**
 3. Save the file
-4. Run your terraform and create the site by running the `terraform apply` command in the terminal in the `/workload/terraform/jamfpro` directory
+4. Create the site by running the `terraform plan` & `terraform apply` commands in the terminal in the working directory

-#### Sites - Exercise 2 - Creating more Sites
+#### Sites - Exercise 1.2 - Creating more Sites

 In this exercise, you are going to create more sites without instruction.
 It is worth noting here, you do not need to create a file for each site, you can create multiple resources in one terraform file.
 Following the steps above (excluding the file creation) and the resources provided, create 4 more sites as follows: